hazelcast/hazelcast-cpp-client/README.md

 ## Documentation

-API Documentation can be generated via doxygen from root with following command
+You can generate API Documentation via doxygen from root with the following command.

 ```
 doxygen docsConfig